MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-powerbi.md

 <!-- This article describes Semantic Link and its integration with Power BI and Microsoft Fabric.
 You'll learn what Semantic Link is used for and how you can use it in Microsoft Fabric. -->

 Power BI connectivity is at the core of Semantic Link.
-In this article, you'll learn about the ways that Semantic Link provides connectivity to Power BI datasets for users of the Python Pandas ecosystem and the Apache Spark ecosystem.
+In this article, you'll learn about the ways that Semantic Link provides connectivity to Power BI datasets for users of the Python pandas ecosystem and the Apache Spark ecosystem.

 [!INCLUDE [preview-note](../includes/preview-note.md)]